 2) Transform Your Fear – There’s nothing wrong with having fear, it’s the resistance and denial of fear that is the real problem.
 When you admit, own, feel, and express your fear, you have the ability to move through it, transform it, and utilize its power in a positive way.
 Taking action in the face of fear is courageous and empowering.

 3) Express Yourself – Have the courage to speak your truth boldly.
 Deal with conflicts directly.
 Express your emotions fully.
 Be vulnerable and real about what you think and how you feel.
-While on the surface you may worry that this will be seen as “weak,” in actuality expressing yourself completely gives you access to real freedom and power.
+We worry that this will be seen as “weak,” in actuality expressing yourself completely gives you access to real freedom and power.

 4) Be Bold – Live, speak, and act with courage, passion, and truth – even if it’s difficult or scary.
 Go for what you want in your work and in your life.
 And get back up when you fall down, which you will.